How to create a Net Promoter Score (NPS) action plan

 5. Develop the NPS action plan

-Once you have your results back from customers, you can create an action plan to implement the necessary changes to improve your NPS.
+Once you have your results back from customers, you can create an action plan to implement the necessary changes to increase your NPS.
 Looking at your Promoters, you can see the elements of your business that are essential to maintain or roll out more broadly.
 There may be certain actions one team member takes that increases NPS which could be taught to more people.
 Or there may be certain processes in one part of the business that can be instigated across the board.

 The most important thing is, someone needs to be responsible for reviewing feedback, compiling and communicating the need for action, and following up on it.
 If you don’t have this, or you don’t automate it, your best intentions will fall through the cracks.